Eric Scott Patterson

 In the 2002 Haarlem Baseball Week, Patterson went 9 for 19 with two walks and three runs to help the USA to its third title ever.
 Eric almost had the best average on the tourney and led Team USA.
 When Pedroia was injured in the finale, Patterson moved to shortstop and Rickie Weeks moved to second base from the outfield.
 While Patterson failed to establish himself as a top prospect at shortstop, it helped convince scouts that Weeks could handle second.
 Patterson hit .286/.429/.357 in the 2002 World University Championship, making three errors.
 He also stole 3 bases, tying Takashi Toritani for second behind Lingfeng Sun.

 Patterson was having a solid year for Iowa in 2007 when Chicago called him up in August as Alfonso Soriano went on the Disabled List.
-Eric entered his first game in the 9th inning as a backup left fielder, after starter (and college teammate) Matt Murton had left.
-He got his first plate appearance an inning later, against Brad Lidge and successfully bunted Jason Kendall to second.
+Eric entered his first game in the 9th inning on August 6th as a backup left fielder against the Houston Astros, after starter (and college teammate) Matt Murton had left.
+He got his first plate appearance an inning later, against Brad Lidge, and successfully bunted Jason Kendall to second.
 He started and hit 8th the next day, singling against Woody Williams in his first MLB at-bat.
 He was 1 for 6 in five games when he was sent back down to make room for Jake Fox.
-Through August 19, he is hitting .294/.354/.458 for the Iowa Cubs with only 17 steals in 25 tries but 14 home runs and 86 runs.
+In 128 games for the Iowa Cubs, he hit .297/.362/.455 with 24 steals in 33 tries as well as 14 home runs and 94 runs.
 Patterson made the Pacific Coast League All-Star team at second base.

 Patterson played a few games with the Cubs during interleague play in 2008.
-Patterson was dealt to the Oakland Athletics in July 2008 along with Matt Murton, Sean Gallagher, and prospect Josh Donaldson in exchange for Rich Harden and Chad Gaudin.
+He was dealt to the Oakland Athletics in July of that year along with Matt Murton, Sean Gallagher and prospect Josh Donaldson in exchange for Rich Harden and Chad Gaudin.
 He played a career high 90 games in 2010, split between Oakland and the Boston Red Sox, and saw his last big league time with the San Diego Padres in 2011.